kaanakdeniz/synthetic_iris_dcgan/README.md

 ```

 ### Downloads

-**Data**: Will be added soon!<!-- [Click here]() to download data. -->
+**Data**: [Click here](https://mega.nz/file/wjJ1waZA#or0ZGX5yIGXOswVUoiVNXI7xie0AWesQFAL--aPlJsU) to download data.

-**Models**: Will be added soon!<!-- [Click here]() to download models. -->
+**Models**: [Click here](https://mega.nz/file/F2BwnKwK#2QxfyN--om5JgyyW9flBVAi4MF-pDm9gjn2IZZfGnmM) to download models.

 ## Content

 Here's a brief overview of the key components:

 -   **Data**: Contains the synthetic and real iris images used for the study, along with associated information like PAD scores and match scores.

-    - __figures__ -> Figures used in the paper.
+    -   **figures** -> Figures used in the paper.

-    - __info__
+    -   **info**

-        - __synthetic.json__ -> Contains the pad scores of synthetic images, match scores with iris images in the training dataset, whether they passed the pad and data screening, and their prop_of_i (probability of being an impostor).
+        -   **synthetic.json** -> Contains the pad scores of synthetic images, match scores with iris images in the training dataset, whether they passed the pad and data screening, and their prop_of_i (probability of being an impostor).
-        - __synthetic_with_pairs.json__ -> Contains the same data as synthetic.json, with the additional information on which training iris image the iris match scores belong to.
+        -   **synthetic_with_pairs.json** -> Contains the same data as synthetic.json, with the additional information on which training iris image the iris match scores belong to.
-        - __train.json__ -> Contains the fold, identity, iris boundary points determined by VeriEye, and pad score data of the images in the training set.
+        -   **train.json** -> Contains the fold, identity, iris boundary points determined by VeriEye, and pad score data of the images in the training set.

-        - __synthetic__ -> Contains synthetic iris images generated in all folds.
+        -   **synthetic** -> Contains synthetic iris images generated in all folds.

             -   Naming: X_Y, X => Fold, Y => Image number

-        - __train__ -> Contains iris images in the training dataset, images are foldered based on identity.
+        -   **train** -> Contains iris images in the training dataset, images are foldered based on identity.
 Left and right eyes are taken as separate identities.

 -   **Models**: Contains the trained GAN models for each fold of data.
 -   **Pad**: Contains the D-NetPad algorithm and its trained model, which is used for obtaining PAD scores.
 -   **Notebooks**: Includes all the notebooks used for the experiments.
 Each notebook serves a different purpose, including data preparation, attack elimination, experiment execution, and result production.

-    - __attack_elimination.ipynb__ -> Calculates the probability of synthetic iris images being impostors.
+    -   **attack_elimination.ipynb** -> Calculates the probability of synthetic iris images being impostors.
 Contains codes for attack elimination processes.
 The 400 with the highest probability are considered to have passed the elimination.

-    - __attack_experiments.ipynb__ -> Contains codes for producing the results of attack experiments.
+    -   **attack_experiments.ipynb** -> Contains codes for producing the results of attack experiments.

-    - __pad_elimination.ipynb__ -> Contains codes for synthetic image generation and pad elimination processes.
+    -   **pad_elimination.ipynb** -> Contains codes for synthetic image generation and pad elimination processes.
 The elimination process is carried out by selecting a random point within the normal distribution.
 (Rejection sampling)

-    - __pad_experiments.ipynb__ -> Contains codes for producing the results of PAD experiments.
+    -   **pad_experiments.ipynb** -> Contains codes for producing the results of PAD experiments.

-    - __prep.ipynb, prepare_dataset.ipynb__ -> Contains codes for data preparation.
+    -   **prep.ipynb, prepare_dataset.ipynb** -> Contains codes for data preparation.

-    - __report.ipynb__ -> Contains codes needed to produce data and figures for reporting.
+    -   **report.ipynb** -> Contains codes needed to produce data and figures for reporting.

-    - __training.ipynb__ -> Contains codes for training the GAN model.
+    -   **training.ipynb** -> Contains codes for training the GAN model.

-    - __verieye.ipynb__ -> Contains the codes for the graph of matching score distributions of matched and unmatched irises.
+    -   **verieye.ipynb** -> Contains the codes for the graph of matching score distributions of matched and unmatched irises.

 [VeriEye]: https://www.neurotechnology.com/verieye.html